TwinCAT C++ development

 1. Type declaration and module type:

-The TwinCAT Module Class Editor (TMC) and TMC code generator is used for the definition of data types and interfaces, and also for the modules that use these.
+The TwinCAT Module Class Editor (TMC) and TMC Code Generator are used for the definition of data types and interfaces, and also for the modules that use these.

-Editing and starting the code generator can take place as often as you like – the code generation pays attention to programmed user code and saves it.
+Editing and starting the Code Generator can take place as often as you like – the code generation pays attention to programmed user code and preserves it.

 2. Programming